UModeler/UModeler.github.io/_sources/primitiveshapetools.txt

  The distance between outer box and inner flipped box.

 Border Check
  If this is enabled, the ray cast will run and it checks if the created room is beyond the other polygons.
+It might cause a stop for a second at the beginning.

 Glue
  The room with this property enabled will be glued to the polygon where it started to be created.
 It means that the hidden part of the floor polygon by the created room is removed.